lalwanianjali21/SQL-CSI/README.md

 # About Me

-I’m Anjali Lalwani, a B.Tech CSE-AI student passionate about data, SQL, and solving meaningful problems through code and logic.
+I’m Anjali Lalwani, A Final Year B.Tech CSE-AI student passionate about data, SQL, and solving meaningful problems through code and logic.

 # Contact